Majd Sekkar was a Syrian refugee when he arrived in Canada. Today, he’s hitting high notes as he develops a music career in Toronto.

 “It was difficult to communicate with my university in Aleppo because of the war crisis in the country,” Majd says.

-One day, searching for settlement services, Majd discovered the Centre for Immigrant and Community Services (CICS).
+One day, Majd was searching for settlement services that were equipped to help a Syrian refugee in his position.
+He discovered the Centre for Immigrant and Community Services (CICS).
 It was there that he learned about the WES Gateway Program, which is designed for immigrants who have been forcibly displaced and lack standard academic documents.
 A credential evaluation report issued by the WES Gateway Program would enable Majd to enter a four-year bachelor’s program and put him on a solid educational and professional path—if Humber would accept it.

 Becoming a Musician in Canada